haskell-perf/graphs/results/TIME.md

 SUMMARY:

- * Containers was the fastest 12 times
+ * Containers was the fastest 10 times
+ * Hash-Graph was the fastest 2 times

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

+ * Hash-Graph was 23.10 times faster than Fgl
- * Containers was 8.50 times faster than Fgl
+ * Containers was 7.70 times faster than Fgl

 ## reachable